UNTV Cup

 The UNTV Cup is a men's charity basketball league organized in the Philippines.
-Twelve basketball teams organized by government agencies and guested by celebrities and ex-pro and amateur players compete in the league.
+Fourteen basketball teams represented by government agencies compete in the tournament.

-The league's first game started on July 29, 2013 coinciding the 9th Anniversary Celebration of UNTV.
+The league's first game started on July 29, 2013, coinciding the 9th Anniversary Celebration of UNTV.
 As an amateur league, UNTV Cup is using the FIBA rules as its House Rules which is being used in world basketball and Olympics according to Mr. Raffy Britanico, officiating head of Samahang Basketbol ng Pilipinas (SBP), a basketball association in the Philippines.

 Its first season was held at the Smart-Araneta Coliseum in Quezon City, Philippines.
 Fortunato Co serves as the commissioner of the basketball league.
-Following the success of its first season, UNTV Cup season two was opened on February 11, 2014 at the same venue with newly added public service booths of each participating teams/government agencies.
-An off-season game was opened on August 21, 2014 with the three branches of the Philippine government: Judiciary, Legislative an Executive teams.
+Following the success of its first season, UNTV Cup season two was opened on February 11, 2014, at the same venue with newly added public service booths of each participating teams/government agencies.
+An off-season game was opened on August 21, 2014, with the three branches of the Philippine government: Judiciary, Legislative an Executive teams.
 Also with Media Team (Team ni Kuya) will also play to complete the set of players.